 Other fears such as the fear of being touched and being in public places could enhance the intensity of chorophobia

 Depression has been linked to many mental illnesses to include phobias.

-Fear of dance could be explained by a person’s upbringing.
+Fear of dancing could be explained by a person’s upbringing.
 If a child has been brought up in a strict household and has been prohibited from dancing.
 Or religious organizations may prohibit the practice of dancing.

 Symptoms of Chorophobia

 A panic attack is caused by intense fear or discomfort and reaches its peak within minutes.
 Some of the signs of a panic attack are: